McMaster-University-Library/GeoPortal-Harvester-Geospatial-Data-Pages/README.md

 6. Commit changes and push to the GitHub repository
 7. Send the newly created Collection_Additions.csv, Collections_Deletions.csv, and Collections_Updates.csv files to Debbie for Drupal processing.

-Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master_Collection_Creator_Output.csv file created by the script, Collection_Creator.py, with the exception of new Nids assigned to new items.
+Note: Once the Drupal process has completed and all data pages are on the McMaster library website, all metadata should be consistent with the Master_YYYYMMDD.csv file created by the script, Collection_Creator.py, with the exception of new Nids assigned to new items.

 :boom: :exclamation: **_As such, it is imperative to download the web production extract file, Master_Production_Extract.csv, as well as to update new Nid numbers for manual records._**